ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 **MAC**

 > That's not what I mean.
 Makayla was talking about these creatures that she has been seeing in the tall grass - and now her and Asher and me are taking pictures of the tall grass.

-**JERRY**

-> Makayla is interesting huh - she's come a long way since her father died.

-**MAC**

-> I thought it was her grandfather that died.

-**JERRY**

-> Is that what she said?

-_Dallas approaches and walks outside.
-He goes up to Jerry and shakes his hand._
+And the other day - I really could have sworn - that I saw one outside my window.

+\_Dallas parks outside - and Mac shakes Jerrys hand.

+Dallas gives an apologetic wave - thank you

 **DALLAS**

 > Sorry I was late - thank you -

-_Mac walks into the car._
+_Mac walks into the car and looks off in the distance of a small object on the side of the road far off in the distance._

+[MONTAGE OF DRIVING FROM THE HAVENS TO BRANFORD]

 ---

 ## Scene 39: EXT.
 MAC'S HOUSE - NIGHT

-That night, _Mac_ steps outside and sees _Dallas_ grilling.
+Dallas grills oustide - - _Dallas_ grilling.
 The smoke from the grill rises and catches the light, casting eerie shadows. _Mac_ looks beyond the borders of their property, his gaze fixated on the tall grass swaying in the breeze.

 _Dallas_ notices him staring and follows his gaze, looking at the tall grass as well.